-Financial assistance is available for rent, utilities, mental health and medical care as well as other basic living expenses.
-Grants are approved on a case-by-case basis based on need.
+- Financial assistance is available for rent, utilities, mental health, medical care and other basic living expenses

 Eligibility for the financial assistance program requires an application, documentation of professional earnings and an interview.
 In general, eligibility for financial assistance is based on: